shopsys/monorepo-tools/docs/cookbook/jenkins-configuration.md

 Automatic start of build and tests after push?
 Yes, why not.
 Need for inspection of the built application in the state of `xxx-new-feature` branch without having to build on your local station?
 No problem.

+Alternative way is to use [Continuous Integration Using Kubernetes](/docs/kubernetes/continuous-integration-using-kubernetes.md).
+Kubernetes will provide you with more features and options, but it's more difficult to setup.

 Jenkins is a really powerful tool on his own, but to be able to make everything really automatic and effective, we will need to make few other tools co-op with Jenkins.